 So, if you are in a breezy area or if the reed sticks are placed near the window, you can expect the aromatic molecules to spread further into the room but if placed on the desk, the diffuser will only offer the benefits of your blend to you.

 Considering their limited reach in terms of dispersion, evaporation diffusers are perfect for office spaces, because the fragrances will linger close to your work area.
-So, these diffusers are perfect for blends meant to offer mental health benefits like promoting relaxation, focus, improving memoryand others.

 These diffusers also work well when you want to use highly fragrant oils on your person or around you, without being pulled up for it.
 Ideally, with these diffusers, you should use oils that don’t lose too much in terms of therapeutic value once their top notes dissipate.